-It takes mere seconds and few ingredients to whip up an all natural cleaner.
+It takes seconds and few ingredients to whip up a homemade all purpose cleaner.
 I first started naturally cleaning my home out of financial necessity.

-I couldn’t be happier and my bank account couldn’t be happier.
+I couldn’t be happier because I seriously now have the best all purpose cleaner, and my bank account couldn’t be happier.

 My boyfriend was a pharmacist and worked at a hospital for five years.
 He knows clean.